Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Data and Exploratory Analysis

 The APCD data contained a large amount of information on the characteristics of patients and their previous hospital admissions.
-The diagnostics were mainly recorded as ICD-9 diagnosis codes prior to fiscal year 2015, and ICD-10 codes (the 10th Revision) were used afterwards.
+The diagnoses were mainly recorded as ICD-9 diagnosis codes prior to fiscal year 2015, and ICD-10 codes (the 10th Revision) were used afterwards.
 As the existing rules~\citep{patrick2010pds,chen2017jah} for identifying determined/suspected suicide attempts were mainly based on ICD-9 codes, we translated all the ICD-10 diagnosis codes to their ICD-9 equivalence by the General Equivalence Mappings developed from Centers by the Medicare and Medicaid Services.
 Both forward and backward mapping were used in the crosswalk as suggested by the Agency for Healthcare Research and Quality.
 The translation was efficiently done by \proglang{R} package \pkg{touch}~\citep{wang2018touch}.

 After harmonizing to ICD-9 codes, we grouped the codes in the data by their three leading characters, which resulted in 911 major diagnosis categories.
 For each patient, we counted the number of appearances of the diagnosis codes belonging to each category in his/her historical records up to the initial admission.
-We further filtered out ICD-9 indicators by restricting minimum cell counts of the 2 by 2 contingency table of the diagnosis indicator and the event indicator of subjects in Case~1--2 to be at least 10.
+We further filtered out rare diagnosis codes to avoid separation/semi-separation problem by restricting minimum cell counts of the 2 by 2 contingency table of the diagnosis indicator and the event indicator of subjects in Case~1--2 to be at least 10.
+While this simple filtering approach is a common practice, we remark that it is possible to apply some newly developed feature aggregation methods \citep{yan2021rare,ChenAseltineChen2022} to better utilize very rare diagnosis codes.
 The remaining 246 ICD-9 categories, in addition to demographic covariate gender and age, were considered in the survival analysis predicting a subsequent attempt.

 For subjects in Cases~1--2, the overall survival probability estimated by the Kaplan--Meier estimator~\citep{kaplan1958jasa} with point-wise confidence intervals (based on normality of the logarithm of survival rate estimates) is plotted in Figure~\ref{fig:data:surv}.
 A flat tail was observed at the end of the survival curve, which suggested a long enough follow-up time and a possible presence of a cure fraction.
 We applied the method proposed by~\citet{maller1994jasa} to formally test whether the follow-up is sufficient.
 The test statistic $a_n$ was proposed to be ${(1 - N_n / n)}^n$, where $n$ is the sample size, $N_n$ is the number of uncensored observations in time period $(2T_n^* - T_n, T_n^*]$, $T_n^*$ is the largest uncensored event time, and $T_n$ is the largest survival observed time.
 In our case, the test statistics $a_n$ computed based on the data excluding Case~3 is 0.25\%, which suggested a strong evidence of a sufficient follow-up and motivated us to consider a potential cure fraction in the modeling.
 We further performed the likelihood ratio test proposed by~\citet{maller1995bimetrics} for testing the presence of a cure fraction among patients in Case~1--2.
 More specifically, we fitted a regular Cox model and Cox cure model with age and gender as control variables to patients in Case~1--2, where the logistic part of the Cox cure model only included an intercept term.
 The test statistic was 3678.0, much larger than the critical value 2.71, which provided a strong evidence of the presence of a cure fraction among patients in Cases~1--2.